Speculative Trading, Prospect Theory and Transaction Costs: Main results

 When viewed in conjunction with the results of well-posedness (Lemma \ref{lem:wellpose}) and the optimal exit strategy (Lemma \ref{lem:henderson}), our model can encapsulate many styles of trading behaviors.
 First, if $\beta\leq 0$ or $\beta<\alpha<1$ such that the whole problem is ill-posed, then we have already shown that a simple ``buy-and-hold'' strategy in form of \eqref{eq:buy_and_hold} is optimal in the sense that the attained utility level can be arbitrarily high.

-In case (1) or (2)(a) of Proposition \ref{prop:entry} and \ref{prop:entryspecial}, if the asset price starts below $p_1^*$ at time zero, then the agent will purchase the asset when its price level increases to $p_1^*$.\footnote{Similar to Remark \ref{remark:bm}, the price process $P$ may not reach a fixed level $p_1^*>P_0$ in finite time.
-In this case the entry strategy will not be executed and the payoff to the agent is zero.} At the time of purchase, the reference point is set as $H=\lambda p_1^*+\Psi+R$.
+In case (1) or (2)(a) of Proposition \ref{prop:entry} and \ref{prop:entryspecial}, if the asset price starts below $p_1^*$ at time zero, then the agent will purchase the asset when its price level increases to $p_1^*$.
+Note that, similar to Remark \ref{remark:bm}, the price process $P$ may not reach a fixed level $p_1^*>P_0$ in finite time.
+In this case the entry strategy will not be executed and the payoff to the agent is zero.
+But otherwise if a purchase is realized, then at the time of purchase the reference point is set as $H=\lambda p_1^*+\Psi+R$.
 Then due to Lemma \ref{lem:henderson}, the agent is looking to sell this asset later when its price level further increases to $\frac{cH}{\gamma}=\frac{c(\lambda p_1^*+\Psi+R)}{\gamma}$.
 Since $c>1$, $\gamma\leq 1$ and $\lambda\geq 1$, it is clear that the target sale level $\frac{c(\lambda p_1^*+\Psi+R)}{\gamma}$ is strictly larger than $p_1^*$.
 This trading rule is thus a momentum strategy in form of ``buy high and sell higher''.

 If the asset price starts above $p_2^*$ at time zero in case (2)(a), then the agent will buy the asset when its price level drops to $p_2^*$ and later to sell the asset when it increases to $\frac{c(\lambda p_2^*+\Psi+R)}{\gamma}>p_2^*$.
 This is a counter-trend trading strategy in form of ``buy low sell high''.